rubengeertsema/wishlist-meetup/README.md

 * First make sure to have the latest google chrome browser installed
 * Try to run the unit tests with the `ng test` command.
 Also try to run it with the npm script defined in the package.json.
 We will use these scripts eventually in the pipeline.
-* Now run it with the flag  `--watch=false`.
+* Now run the `ng` command with the flag  `--watch=false`.
 What happened and why is this important for the automated build pipeline?

 Note: test results can be viewed in the [reports](./frontend/reports) folder.
 Test reporting is configured in the [karma configuration](./frontend/karma.con.
 Notice the part below: